JakefromSparr/Fixation-Formula-Finder/README.md

 Seed Data: Initially loads a set of "Known" formulas from data/knownFormulas.json as a starting point if your local catalog is empty.

 Global Uniqueness Tracking: Uses a robust canonicalization algorithm to ensure that topologically identical formulas (even if rotated or reflected) are recognized as the same, preventing duplicates in your catalog.

+Chirality Map: `validator.js` exposes `getChiralityForTile()` which converts a tile's connection pattern into a canonical bitstring.
+Known bitstrings are mapped to short labels like `A`, `AB`, or `ACE`.
+This aids in instantly spotting rotational or reflection duplicates during generation.

 Interactive Formula Builder: